 Alcoholic beverages and caffeine can irritate the bladder and have a diuretic effect, meaning they will cause your kidneys to temporarily produce more urine.
 Caffeine is found in coffee, tea, chocolate, sodas, and even some over-the-counter and prescription medications.

-If you drink caffeinated coffee, consider limiting yourself to one cup a day, or experiment to determine the amount you can tolerate without irritating your bladder.
+If you drink caffeinated coffee, consider limiting yourself to one cup a day, or experiment to determine the amount you can tolerate.
 If you drink alcohol, limit your intake to one drink a day.

 To find the right muscles:

 - Imagine that you are trying to stop urinating mid-stream.

 - Contract the muscles and hold for 3 seconds, then rest for 3 seconds.